KxSystems/ffi/README.md

 If you wish to contribute to this project please follow the contributing guide [here](https://github.com/KxSystems/ffi/blob/master/CONTRIBUTING.md).

-## Unsupported Functionality
+## :warning: Unsupported functionality

-Foreign functions taking a struct do not work properly (can cause crash).
-For example, a function taking `K` pointer does not work.
+Foreign functions taking a struct do not work properly, and can cause a crash.
+For example, a function taking a `K` pointer does not work.